Harald Kreutzberg: Paracelsus

-In 1943, when Germany seemed certain to lose the war, Kreutzberg appeared as Der Gaulker (The Juggler) Fliegelbein in G. W. Pabst's propaganda film Paracelsus.
+In 1943, when Germany seemed certain to lose the war, Kreutzberg appeared as Der Gaulker (The Juggler) Fliegenbein in G. W. Pabst's propaganda film Paracelsus.
 In the story, Paracelsus (as a stand-in for Hitler) keeps the plague out of Basel by barring entry to the city.
-During an attempt by a greedy merchant to smuggle in goods, Fleigelbein, attached to the caravan, slips inside the city walls.
+During an attempt by a greedy merchant to smuggle in goods, Fliegenbein, attached to the caravan, slips inside the city walls.
 Already infected, he escapes to a nearby tavern.

-In a brief (approximately 65 second), brilliantly-choreographed, hypnotic Totetdanz, Kreutzberg performs a sequence that "ranks with the best ballet ever put on celluloid."
+In a brief (approximately 65 second), brilliantly choreographed, hypnotic Totentanz, Kreutzberg performs a sequence that "ranks with the best ballet ever put on celluloid."
 His movements are defined by ambiguity and disorder.
 He advances, then retreats, slowly hopping, at first, then stiffly marching, eyes glazed, slapping thighs, hips and shoulders.
 He leads, but does not acknowledge, the mesmerized tavern patrons who follow his display of confused distress and an energy that swings between manic and sickly.
 The scene evokes historical 16th century "dance epidemics" in which the participants are swept up in a frenzied, mimetic fever.